Noisy Computing of the Threshold Function: Detailed Proof of Theorem

-Let $M$ denote the number of queries made by the \textsc{NoisyThreshold} algorithm.
-The following lemma gives an upper bound on the expectation of $M$, and hence completes the proof of Theorem~\ref{thm:threshold_achievability}. \begin{lem} For $\delta = o(1)$, the expected number of queries made by the \textsc{NoisyThreshold} algorithm satisfies that
+\emph{\textbf{Query Analysis:}} Let $M$ denote the number of queries made by the \textsc{NoisyThreshold} algorithm.
+The following lemma gives an upper bound on the expectation of $M$, and hence completes the proof of Proposition~\ref{prop:upper_regime1}. \begin{lemma} For any input instance $\bx$, the expected number of queries made by the \textsc{NoisyThreshold} algorithm satisfies that